 Notes on ingredients and substitutions for Gluten-free Pumpkin Oatmeal Cookies :

-- Flour: As always, I only recommend baking with a good quality all-purpose gluten-free flour blend.
+• Flour: As always, I only recommend baking with a good quality all-purpose gluten-free flour blend.
 All flour blends are not created equal!
 I recommend avoiding flour blends that contain any bean flours or that are primarily rice flour, as you’ll get a more gritty result.
-This recipe, like pretty much all of my recipes, has been tested with successful results with both gfJules gluten-free flour and Gluten Free Mama’s Almond Flour Blend and I recommend either one.
-Two other flour blends that I’ve been testing some (but not this recipe yet) with good results are Cup4Cup and Pamela’s.
+This recipe, like pretty much all of my recipes, has been tested with successful results with gfJules gluten-free flour, Authentic Foods Multi-Blend Flour, and Gluten Free Mama’s Almond Flour Blend and I recommend any of those.
+Two other flour blends that I’ve been testing some (but not this recipe yet) with good results are Cup4Cup and King Arthur Measure for Measure Flour Blend.

-- For the white chocolate chips, you might only be able to find vanilla chips at your stores.
+• For the white chocolate chips, you might only be able to find vanilla chips at your stores.
 While I prefer the actual white chocolate ones as they have a richer flavor from the cocoa butter, the vanilla chips would be fine here as well.
 The important thing is to make sure they do not have any gluten and aren’t made on shared equipment with wheat.
-I used Callebaut white chocolate callets, but also recommend Guittard, Trader Joe’s white chocolate chips, and the new Nestle Simple Delicious white chocolate chips.
+I used Callebaut white chocolate callets, but also recommend Guittard White Baking Chips, Trader Joe’s white chocolate chips, and Enjoy Life White Baking Chips.

-- Dried Cranberries: You can use Craisins for the dried cranberries.
+• Dried Cranberries: You can use Craisins for the dried cranberries.
 They clearly state on their website that they are gluten-free.
-I also like the juice-sweetened dried cranberries from nuts.com that I buy here.

-- Pumpkin: You want to use canned pumpkin, not pumpkin pie filling.
-I usually use Libby’s but also recommend Trader Joe’s canned pumpkin.
+• Pumpkin: You want to use canned pumpkin, not pumpkin pie filling.
+I usually use Libby’s but also recommend Trader Joe’s organic canned pumpkin

 Craving more pumpkin recipes?
 I love these gluten-free pumpkin muffins and crave them every fall now!
 Try these cinnamon sugar pumpkin seeds – they look like such a yummy sweet and salty combo!
 I’ve been dying to make these gluten-free pumpkin donuts from my friend Chrystal too!